Alex Feather Akimov

-Alex "Feather" Akimov (born May 28, 1986) is a Russian–American guitarist and composer who has been active in the music industry for nearly ten years as a touring musician, a session guitarist and a solo artist in his own right.
-Akimov has appeared on eleven studio albums, has played hundreds of live performances across the United States, and has collaborated with a wide variety of notable artists, including Steve Vai, Britney Spears and Rihanna.
-Akimov has repeatedly stated that The Beatles have played a hugely influential role in his musical development, whilst also publicly acknowledging Greg Howe as a favorite guitarist.
+Alex "Feather" Akimov (born May 28, 1986) is a Russian–American guitarist and composer who has worked as a touring musician, a session guitarist and a solo artist.
+Akimov has appeared on eleven studio albums, has played live, and has collaborated with other artists.

 Education

 Akimov started playing the guitar when he was 11 years old.
 In 2006, he graduated from Gnessin State Musical College in Moscow, Russia, with a BA degree in Classical guitar, Jazz guitar and composition.
 In September 2006, Akimov moved to Los Angeles to study at the Los Angeles Music Academy College of Music (LAMA).
-It was at the Los Angeles academy that he learned from great teachers such as Frank Gambale, Steve Fister, Greg Howe and many others.
-After graduating from LAMA in 2008, Alex started working as a full-time musician.
+After graduating from LAMA in 2008, Akimov started working as a full-time musician.

 Recording, touring and other collaborations

-In 2008, Akimov was hired to work with Ziv during the band's national tour of the United States (US).
-The guitarist subsequently appeared on two of Ziv's records, Fearless and Paper & Sound, with the former awarded the "Best Independent Record of the Year" by a music website.
-Akimov proceeded to perform more than a hundred shows around the US with Ziv, before ceasing work with the band in 2010.
-He then commenced working with a Russian artist, three-time Russian Grammy Award winner, Irene Nelson.
+In 2008, Akimov was hired to work with Ziv during the band's tour of the United States (US).
+Akimov appeared on two of Ziv's records, Fearless and Paper & Sound, with the former awarded the "Best Independent Record of the Year" by a music website.
+Akimov performed more than a hundred shows around the US with Ziv, before ceasing work with the band in 2010.
+He then started working with a Russian artist, three-time Russian Grammy Award winner, Irene Nelson.
 Nelson's music video for her debut single, "Sunrise", aired on MTV Russia and Muz-Tv, and eventually placed in the Billboard Dance Charts.
 In 2011, Akimov toured with the Red Elvises in the US and Russia.

 In 2013, Akimov joined Mika Newton project signed to JK Music Group / Friendship Collective label owned by Randy Jackson.
-He took position of a guitarist and music director.
-In 2014, Akimov joined a worldwide talent search and development company, Isina, and those involved with Isina include Kenny "Babyface" Edmonds, Walter Afanasieff, Kenny G, Humberto Gatica, and Paul Oakefold.